dmitry-ivanov/laravel-console-logger/README.md

 }
 ```

-There is a bunch of methods specific to email channel.
-If you want to change email notifications level, or change the
+There's a bunch of methods related to the email channel.
-subject, or change the from address, or something else - override proper method as you wish.
-And you're done!
+By overriding those methods, you can change the subject, `from` address, notification level, etc.

-Another cool feature of email notifications is deduplication.
-Sometimes the same error can be produced many times.
+Deduplication is another useful feature worth mentioning.
+Sometimes the same error might occur many times in a row.
-For example, you're using some external web service which is down.
-Or imagine that database server goes down.
+For example, you're using an external web service that is down.
+Or imagine that the database server goes down.
 You'll get a lot of similar emails in those cases.
-Email notifications deduplication is the solution for these scenarios.
+Deduplication is the right solution for that.

-Disabled by default, it can be enabled and also adjusted the time in seconds, for which deduplication works.
+You can enable it and adjust the time in seconds, for which deduplication works:

 ```php
 class ExampleCommand extends Command